atomicframeworks/deferScripts.js/README.md

 <br>
 The script's src can be either a relative URL or an external URL such as a file on a CDN. <br>
 <br>
 When scripts are added dynamically they are loaded asynchronously meaning that they may not always load in order.
-To load require scripts to load synchronously pass true as the second argument to the deferScripts() call.
+To require scripts to load synchronously pass true as the second argument to the deferScripts() call.

 ```html
 <script type="text/javascript">